wmo-im/wis2box/docs/source/userguide/data-ingestion.rst

 Another example is provided in the GitHub-repository `minio-ftp-forwarder`_ , demonstrating how to setup an FTP forwarding data to MinIO

-After you have successfully setup your data-ingestion process into the wis2box, you are ready to share your data with the Global WIS2 network by:

-* Enabling external access to your HTTP-endpoint :ref:`http-services`.
+After you have successfully setup your data-ingestion process into the wis2box, you are ready to share your data with the Global WIS2 network by enabling external access to your public services: :ref:`public-services`.
-* and sharing your WIS2 notifications with a Global Broker: :ref:`mqtt-configuration`

 .. _`MinIO`: https://min.io/docs/minio/container/index.html
 .. _`minio-ftp-forwarder`: https://github.com/wmo-im/minio-ftp-forwarder